localstack/localstack.github.io/content/blog/2023-06-25-develop-your-cloudflare-workers-aws-apps-locally-with-localstack-miniflare/index.md

 ---

 title: Develop your Cloudflare Workers + AWS apps locally with LocalStack & Miniflare
-description: Develop your Cloudflare Workers + AWS apps locally with LocalStack & Miniflare
-lead: Develop your Cloudflare Workers + AWS apps locally with LocalStack & Miniflare
+description: In this post, we showcase how Cloudflare Workers and AWS applications can be easily tested locally, using the powerful Miniflare emulator in combination with the LocalStack platform.
+lead: In this post, we showcase how Cloudflare Workers and AWS applications can be easily tested locally, using the powerful Miniflare emulator in combination with the LocalStack platform.
-date: 2023-06-19T3:27:34+05:30
+date: 2023-06-25
-lastmod: 2023-06-19T3:27:34+05:30
+lastmod: 2023-06-25
-images: []
+images: ["cover.png", "diagram.png"]
+leadimage: "cover.png"
-contributors: ["Harsh Mishra", "Waldemar Hummer", "Adam Murray", "Brendan Coll"]
+contributors: ["Harsh Mishra", "Waldemar Hummer", "Brendan Coll", "Adam Murray"]
 tags: ['showcase']
 ---

-In this post, we showcase how Cloudflare Workers and AWS applications can be easily tested locally, using the powerful Miniflare emulator in combination with the LocalStack platform.

-## What is LocalStack?
+{{< img-simple src="cover.png" alt="Cover image for the `Develop your Cloudflare Workers + AWS apps locally with LocalStack & Miniflare` blog">}}

 LocalStack is a cloud development platform that turbocharges your cloud application development & testing, fosters team collaboration, and provides an integrated cloud developer experience with a local cloud sandbox.
 [LocalStack’s core cloud emulator](https://github.com/localstack/localstack) runs inside a Docker container and provides a set of external network ports for [integrations](https://docs.localstack.cloud/user-guide/integrations/), [SDKs](https://docs.localstack.cloud/user-guide/integrations/sdks/), or [CI providers](https://docs.localstack.cloud/user-guide/ci/) for developers to execute their cloud & serverless applications fully locally without talking to the real cloud services.
 This enables a highly efficient development loop, by reducing the feedback cycles from minutes to seconds.